PSSNetwork/wallet/README.md

 ### Build Komodo

-This software is based on zcash and considered experimental and is continously undergoing heavy development.

-The dev branch is considered the bleeding edge codebase while the master-branch is considered tested (unit tests, runtime tests, functionality).
-At no point of time do the Komodo Platform developers take any responsbility for any damage out of the usage of this software.
 Komodo builds for all operating systems out of the same codebase.
 Follow the OS specific instructions from below.

 #### Linux